pudly/schmopera-hugo/content/articles/want-to-be-a-schmopera-contributor.md

 date = "2015-05-30T14:20:00-04:00"
 lastmod = "2015-05-30T14:46:00-04:00"
 publishDate = "2015-05-30T14:46:00-04:00"
 short_description = "Readers, we want you!
-Here at Schmopera, we're proud that we can write about the opera industry from within it.
+Here at Schmopera, we&#039;re proud that we can write about the opera industry from within it.
 We want as big a slice as possible of the current artists, teachers, and fans, so we can keep bringing you the most relevant and important topics." slug = "want-to-be-a-schmopera-contributor" title = "Want to be a Schmopera contributor?"
 +++